Francis Butler Loomis: Biography

+Loomis typified the marriage of U.S. foreign policy and commercial expansion at the end of the 19th century.
+His presence on board the Wilmington underscored the role played by U.S. gunboats as vehicles of such expansion.
+As a Republican from Ohio who served in the presidential campaigns of Benjamin Harrison and William McKinley, and through his associations as a journalist in New York, Philadelphia, Washington, and Cincinnati, Loomis had close ties to U.S. commercial interests.
+He also had strong links to the National Association of Manufacturers of the United States, the largest and most important commercial body organized to promote foreign trade.
+While minister to Venezuela, he earned a solid reputation as an advocate of U.S. commercial expansion when in 1898 he established a warehouse in the Venezuelan capital of Caracas exhibiting samples of U.S. manufactures and goods.
+In 1901 Loomis was appointed as ambassador to Portugal.

 A year later, he was recalled to Washington, DC, and was appointed Assistant Secretary of State.
 On the death of Secretary John Hay, he served as acting Secretary of State briefly in 1905.
 During his State Department tenure, he became associated with the reorganization of the American Red Cross, serving as a charter member.
 His commissions included final negotiations which resulted in the acquisition of the Panama Canal Zone, service as special ambassador to France to receive the body of John Paul Jones and Special Envoy Extraordinary to Japan, arranging the visit of the U.S. fleet to that country in 1908.
 Shortly before World War I Loomis returned to private business as foreign trade adviser to the Standard Oil Company serving until retirement.

 He died on August 4, 1948, in the San Francisco Bay area in California.